Hughes-Genome-Group/deepC/tutorials/README.md

 The deep learning framework and the deepC predictions itself are run via python scripts.

-The downstream analysis and visualizations is done within R using tidyverse and custom functions for working with deepC predictions and HiC data in general.
+The downstream analysis and visualizations are done within R using tidyverse and custom functions for working with deepC predictions and Hi-C data in general.

 The tutorials use the *current_version* scripts for tensorflow 1.14.
 If you are running on 1.8 just switch the script links to the legacy version.

 Checkout the html files from your repo clone or download the html files.
 It has some plots that lead to a bigger file size so gitHub can't visualize it straight online.
-Alternatively run the R markdown files within e.g. Rstudio.
+Alternatively run the R markdown files within e.g. RStudio.

 1) [Predicting and plotting chromatin interactions](./tutorial_predict_and_plot.html)